-The City will make available a total of \$4,422,607 in HOME funds, of which \$324,644 will be set-aside for certified Community Housing Development Organizations (CHDOs) only.
-The balance of the funding, \$4,097,963 will be available to all eligible Applicants.
+The City will make available a total of \$6,058,798 in HOME funds, of which \$499,132 will be set-aside for certified Community Housing Development Organizations (CHDOs) only.
+The balance of the funding, \$5,559,666 will be available to all eligible Applicants.
 An Applicant may submit no more than one Application, for a single project, per funding cycle.
 The City's underwriting criteria are generally in-line with the Jacksonville Housing Finance Authority (JHFA) & the Florida Housing Finance Corporation (FHFCFHFC) program underwriting criteria.
 However, should the City's guidelines undermine a project's feasibility related to JHFA and/or FHFCFHFC funding opportunities, the City reserves the right to adjust its underwriting criteria to provide for consistency between the funding sources.
 Applicants are advised to contact HCDD staff with any questions related to underwriting criteria.
 Funding will be provided as follows:

-Loan Type Origination Fee Interest Rate Debt Coverage Ratio Loan Term Affordability Period Construction Financing 2% 1% for Forprofit 0% for Non- N/A 18 Months 15 years for acq./rehab.
-20 years for profit new construction Permanent N 1.5% for Forprofit Minimum of 1.15 & 15 years for acq./rehab.
-15 years for acq./rehab.
-Financing None 0% for profit 0% for Non- profit Maximum of 1.30 20 years for new construction 20 years for new construction
+Loan Type Origination Fee Interest Rate Debt Coverage Ratio Loan Term Affordability Period Construction Financing 2% 1% for Forprofit 0% for Nonprofit N/A 18 Months 15 years for acq./rehab.
+20 years for new Permanent None 1.5% for Forprofit Minimum of 1.15 & 15 years for acq./rehab. construction 15 years for acq./rehab.
+Financing 2.022 0% for Non- profit Maximum of 1.30 20 years for new construction 20 years for new construction